Your Website is Never Finished

 ● Your top navigation should be minimal and logical.
 Don’t reinvent the wheel here!

-● Your forms should request just the right amount if info and nothing more.
+● Your forms should request just the right amount of info and nothing more.

-● Remove all distractions from each page that adds to confusion or adds multiple choices unnecessarily.
+● Remove all distractions from each page that add to the confusion or add multiple choices unnecessarily.

 ● The look and feel should be consistent, including having only one ‘Call To Action’ color.